alirazagpt4/Professional-E-Commerce-Backend-Project/README.md

          page = 3
          limit = 10
          skip = (page - 1) * limit this is calculation to get desired search and also use query params in api to get the desired results

+Day 12 : Filtering on products (category , price) applied in the app.
+         Filtering means select data on the basis of some conditions. for example ypu can filter on the basis of category , maxPrice and minimum price in products. so you get filter products accroding to your range price.

+Day 13 : Sorting on products (price , createdAt) applied in the app.
+         Sorting means Arrange data in specific order ( large to small or small to large) for example you can sort data by descending order like higher price to lower price.
+         Products will be sorted on highest price.